protesilaos/tempus-themes-vim/README.md

 Enjoy!

+## 3 GNU/Linux Package

+If you use Arch Linux or derivatives, you can get these themes from the [AUR](https://aur.archlinux.org/packages/tempus-themes-vim-git/).

 ## Additional resources

 For more information about this project, screenshots, and all available ports, refer to the main [Tempus themes repo](https://gitlab.com/protesilaos/tempus-themes).